Affiliate links on Android Authority may earn us a commission. Learn more.

 Microsoft Teams can also get pricey, though.
 With Zoom, only hosts need to pay a monthly fee.
 Meanwhile, Microsoft Teams requires a monthly subscription payment per user.
 This can get heavy on your wallet if you need to get a large team into Microsoft Teams.

 Zoom is a slightly better video-focused service for your meetings, calls, and conferences.
 You will enjoy a few added features, a more polished UI, and possibly lower prices.

-Zoom’s base paid subscription is $14.99, but the free version is plenty capable and comes with most premium features.
-Paying is mostly convenient for those who need video calls with over 100 participants or can’t deal with the 40-minute limit.
+Zoom’s base paid subscription is $14.99, but the free version is capable and comes with most premium features.
+Paying is convenient mainly for those who need video calls with over 100 participants or can’t deal with the 40-minute limit.

-On the other hand, Microsoft Teams beats Zoom in many areas, mostly because it offers a more complete solution for your team’s organization, chatting needs, file transfers, and more.
-Think of it more as a hub, as opposed to a video calling service.
+On the other hand, Microsoft Teams beats Zoom in many areas, mainly because it offers a complete solution for your team’s organization, chatting needs, file transfers, and more.
+Think of it more as a hub instead of a video calling service.
 Not to mention Office integration, which could single-handedly win the battle between Teams and Zoom.
 Especially if your company is well invested in Microsoft’s apps… and many are.
 Just be ready to pay a pretty penny, especially for larger teams.

 Of course, the answer depends on what you consider a “small business.”
 Regardless, if you have a small business, you probably won’t go over the participant limits on either service.
 This means you have to make your choice considering other factors.
 Zoom is arguably cheaper, as you will have to pay only for the host.
 Additionally, security is arguably better, offering end-to-end encryption.
 This is important to those dealing with sensitive information.